ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/gcp.md

 To start a GCP Ray cluster, you will use the Ray Cluster Launcher with the Google API client.

 ## Install Ray Cluster Launcher

-The Ray Cluster Launcher is part of the `ray` command line tool.
-It allows you to start, stop and attach to a running ray cluster using commands such as  `ray up`, `ray down` and `ray attach`.
-You can use pip to install the ray command line tool with cluster launcher support.
-Follow [install ray](installation) for more detailed instructions.
+The Ray Cluster Launcher is part of the `ray` CLI.
+Use the CLI to start, stop and attach to a running ray cluster using commands such as  `ray up`, `ray down` and `ray attach`.
+You can use pip to install the ray CLI with cluster launcher support.
+Follow [the Ray installation documentation](installation) for more detailed instructions.

 ```bash
 # install ray